The St Paul's Way Graduate

 At St Paul's Way Trust School, we expect each of our graduates to be fully prepared for the opportunities and demands of the adult world.
 During each child's school career we place strong emphasis on six key areas: Communication, Investigation, Networking, Participation, Scholarship and Vision.
 It is because students learn to excel in these areas that they gain the confidence to become successful global citizens.

-Our undergraduate curriculum is the result of very close work with two of our Trustees: Queen Mary, University of London and King's College, London.
+Our undergraduate curriculum is the result of very close work with two of our Trustees: Queen Mary, University of London and King's College London.
 It is precisely because of our unique relationship with these Higher Education institutions, alongside Warwick University and the University of East London, that we are able to provide this exciting, relevant and robust learning experience.

 Year 8 and 9

 In Years 8 and 9, students begin their preparation for 'guided pathways' into Key Stage 4.
 There is continued emphasis on the subjects which will enable students to go on to achieve the English Baccalaureate.
 In Year 9, all students begin RE GCSE which they will complete at the end of Year 10.
-History and Geography are studied separately with specialist teachers.

 In Years 8 and 9, students also have access to the school's Business Curriculum.
 For example, Year 8 takes part in Money Skills sessions with Barclays Bank.
 Students network with business volunteers and visit places of work, such banks in Canary Wharf.